 - If you have a federal conviction: use code: COLUMBUSERTWITHF-CBC and the cost will be $42.75 for the complete search.

-- Be prepared to provide any names and addresses related to convictions.
+- Be prepared to provide any names/aliases and addresses related to convictions.

 NOTE: please store the username and password created for Application Station in a secure location.
 This information is needed to enter Application Station in the future which includes obtaining a copy of your background investigation report.
 If you encounter issues with the Application Station or have questions regarding the site, please contact Truescreen's Help Desk at 888-276-8518, ext.
 2006 or firstname.lastname@example.org.

 Background investigations are completed, on average, within 3 to 5 business days.
-Once completed, you will receive an email from Truesceen, email@example.com.
+Once completed, you will receive an email from Truesceen, email@example.com, as will the Office of Student Conduct (so you will not need to submit the report once you receive a copy).
 Follow the link in the email to access Application Station: Student Edition to view the report.
 Application Station includes instructions for disputing information included in the background check should you feel anything is incorrect.